 The stunning art deco Paramount Theatre originally opened in 1931 as a “Movie Palace”.
 Following a full and authentic restoration in 1972, the theatre has hosted many concerts by artists such as Prince, Widespread Panic, Bjork, Dave Matthews & Tim Reynolds, along with a host of other live events including plays, and dance performances.
 The Paramount is home to the Oakland Ballet Company, the Oakland Symphony, and the Oakland Speaker Series.
 In paying homage to the theatre’s roots as a “Movie Palace”, classic movies are presented on Friday nights throughout the year.

 At iconic jazz hall Yoshi's, dinner is delicious and part of the class-act in the 330-seat venue.
 The dinner soundtrack, though, is incredible, with performers like Diana Krall, Branford Marsalis and McCoy Tyner playing.
 The New Parish is a warren of separate bar rooms and upstairs seating areas.
 On the main stage, you can get pretty intimate with the performers, featuring bands in many different genres including pop, hip-hop, and bluegrass.
 Shows can be as little as free but are often reasonable at $10.
-While the name Oakland Metro Operahouse is well known for hosting Hoodslam (an amateur underground theatrical wrestling event) and Tourettes without Regrets (a monthly vaudeville and variety show every first Thursday), they are also home to a variety of other musical performances; Oakland Symphony rehearsals and some of their smaller performances, the New Style Motherlode Dance Company and local band showcases.
+While the Oakland Metro Operahouse is well known for hosting Hoodslam (an amateur underground theatrical wrestling event) and Tourettes without Regrets (a monthly vaudeville and variety show every first Thursday), they are also home to a variety of other musical performances; Oakland Symphony rehearsals and some of their smaller performances, the New Style Motherlode Dance Company and local band showcases.

 A little music, a lotta mingling, and drinking